peijunz/cache-server/Readme.md

 This will be used during grading.
 The submit script will acknowledge receipt of your README file.

->>For this and all assignments, you may submit your code as many times as you like.
+> For this assignment, you may submit your code up to 10 times in a 24 hour period.
 After the deadline, we download your last submission prior to the deadline, review your submission and assign a grade.

 ## Part 1